CenturyLinkCloud/mdw/docs/_docs/guides/quick-start.md

   2. Install [Apache Tomcat (or Jetty)](SetupGuideForTomcat)

   Whichever option you choose, MDW behaves in exactly the same way.
 To get you running quickly we'll start with the Spring Boot option.
-You can always switch to Tomcat later on when you want to debug your asset, or if you need more control over your container.
+You can always switch to Tomcat later when you want to debug your assets, or if you need more control over your container.

+#### Spring Boot Setup
+  - Install the MDW binaries
+    On the command line, cd into the project directory created by `mdw init`.
+Then type
+    ```
+    mdw install
+    ```
+    This downloads the self-contained MDW Spring-Bootable jar file that matches mdwVersion in gradle.properties or pom.xml.

 ### Command-line startup
-  **(NOT YET IMPLEMENTED)**
   On the command line, cd into the project directory created by `mdw init`.
 Then type
   ```
   mdw run
   ```

 ### Create a process in MDWHub